 A lot of women’s health issues arise because of negligence and putting their health very low on the priority list.
 Here’s a look at some of the major health issues that affect women in India.

 Diabetes, hypertension, obesity, smoking, and a lack of physical activity are all factors that increase the risk of heart disease.
-Family history too plays its part.
+Family history, too, plays its part.

 Several other factors are known to increase the risk of breast cancer – obesity, early menstruation (before age 12) or late menopause (after age 55), excess alcohol and smoking.

 This is one of the most common endocrine disorders affecting women of child-bearing age.
 It is known to affect 5-10% of the women in this age group.
-Women with this problem have cysts in their ovaries and this in turn affects their ability to conceive.
+Women with this problem have cysts in their ovaries and this, in turn, affects their ability to conceive.

 Known to be one of the most common issues that affect women, especially during middle age and after, Osteoporosis is largely preventable.

 Problems such as joint pain, backaches, and frailty are mainly due to behavioural traits that women pick up during adolescence and youth.

 Diets rich in calcium and physical activity like weight training will help women avoid Osteoporosis to a large extent.